majeinfo/chaingun/README.md

 Everyting is executed from the command line in "batch mode" !

 - the designer mode: the "player" offers a Web interface which helps you to create the YAML file !

+- the proxy mode: acts as a Web proxy that can intercept your requests and create Playbook skeleton

 Note for the daemon mode:
 	- Data for feeder can be sent to the Players after sending them the Playbook script.